iron-horse/theMovieDb/README.md

 - Clone the repository
 - Inside repository run `npm install`
-- You will need to Add Your own theMovieDB API key in `src/app/shared/services/util.service.ts` file.
+- You will need to add your own theMovieDB API key in `src/app/shared/services/util.service.ts` file.
 - It should look something like,

   Before: